shartlordyt/Paradigm/README.md

 https://hits.seeyoufarm.com/ for the hit counter on the homepage and readme.

- *insert cdn here* for their great free CDN
+https://gitloaf.com for their great free CDN

 https://getcssscan.com/css-buttons-examples for some CSS, somehwat edited